Carlows/dolartoday-worker/README.md

 - Add PostgreSQL and insert of the data
 - Add a simple server with an endpoint that returns all the data available
+- Add tests for everything
+- Add viper to configure environment variables